-Environmental Component and Associated Residual Effects of Exploration Activities Residual Effects of Other Past, Existing or Future Projects/Activities Potential Cumulative Effects Mitigation Measures for Exploration Activities Residual Cumulative Effects Species of Special Status Existing marine activities in the Study Area (including military training, shipping, oil and gas developments) result in a noisy underwater environment which can potentially affect marine mammal and sea turtle behavior.
+Environmental Component and Associated Residual Effects of Exploration Activities Residual Effects of Other Past, Existing or Future Projects/Activities Potential Cumulative Effects Mitigation Measures for Exploration Activities Species of Special Status Existing marine activities in the Study Area (including military training, shipping, oil and gas developments) result in a noisy underwater environment which can potentially affect marine mammal and sea turtle behavior.
 Entrapment and entanglement in fishing gear (including bycatch) and collision with ships contribute to adverse effects on Species of Special Status.
 Changes to the marine environment, including changes which may be brought on by climate change can affect species behavior and distribution, thereby potentially affecting interactions with other marine activities and resilience to adverse cumulative effects.
 Potential increase in underwater noise.
 Potential increase in mortality risk.
 Adherence to SOCP, including soft ramp-up and use of Marine Mammal Observers with experience in identifying beaked whales when near critical habitat for beaked whales listed on Schedule 1 of SARA.
-In the event that beaked whales are observed at the sea surface prior to ramp up, the 30 minute required observation period will be extended to 60 minutes.
+In the event that beaked whales detected, enhanced mitigation may be required (e.g., 30 minute observation period outlined in the SOCP may be extended).
 Use of established vessel routes for supply vessels and avoidance of known sensitive areas.
-Cumulative effect not likely to be significant given implementation of mitigation.